-If you pay attention to any broadcast sports on a regular basis, professional or not, you’ve been impacted by the so-called Bad Call.
-The refs make an absolutely insane ruling that leaves the fans in the stadium and at home on their couches absolutely flabbergasted, screaming things at the TV like:
+What do marketing campaigns and sports have in common?
+If you pay attention to any broadcast sports on a regular basis, you’ve been impacted by the so-called Bad Call.
+The refs make an absolutely insane ruling that leaves the fans absolutely flabbergasted, screaming things at the TV like:

 “There’s no way that wasn’t a catch!”